Chart Color Schemes

 Kambah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kambah, as per the latest Census data, dwelling structures consisted of 84.8% houses and 15.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's figures of 79.6% houses and 20.4% other dwellings.
-Home ownership in Kambah stood at 36.6%, with mortgaged dwellings at 41.7% and rented ones at 21.7%.
-The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average, while the median weekly rent was $400, compared to the ACT's $2,000 for mortgages and $425 for rents.
-Nationally, Kambah's mortgage repayments were higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+In Kambah, as per the latest Census, 84.8% of dwellings were houses with the remaining 15.3% being semi-detached homes, apartments, or other types.
+This compares to the Australian Capital Territory's (ACT) figures of 79.6% houses and 20.4% other dwellings.
+Home ownership in Kambah stood at 36.6%, with mortgaged properties at 41.7% and rented ones at 21.7%.
+The median monthly mortgage repayment was $2,000, aligning with the ACT average, while the median weekly rent was $400 compared to the ACT's $2,000 and $425 respectively.
+Nationally, Kambah's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing